OpenSIPS/SIPssert/README.md

 ### Logging

-By default, the SIP Flows Testing Framework logs at standard output only the progress of the testing: the scenario that is being run along with their statuses.
+By default, the SIPssert Testing Framework logs at standard output only the progress of the testing: the scenario that is being run along with their statuses.
 However, it can be tuned to display more information about internal events, as well as application logs.
 More information can be found in the